 I know, I know, you can bind Rouladen with Kitchen Twine, or even with a Toothpick… but my Oma was nothing, if not practical and efficient, so she preferred Rouladenklammer (Rouladen Clips).
 Just squeeze them open, and pop them on!
 Super quick, super easy.
 The spring loaded mechanism made them hold on tight (and they were so fun to play with! my cousin and I loved pinching each other with them) Since you could wash and re-use them over and over again, there was no waste!

 Find Rouladen Clips HERE–> Rouladen Clips

 Oma NEVER bought sliced bread.
 It would get stale too fast!
 She would slice her bread for every meal with an electric Slicing Machine.
-And not just bread!
+(Luckily she upgraded to electric from the old hand crank machine) And not just bread!
 Sausage like Gelbwurst, Cervelat Wurst and Blutwurst would be bought by the piece, and sliced hauchdunn (nice and thin) for Abend Brot.
 Everything stayed much fresher that way.
 As a child I always gave the slicer plenty of room (I liked having all my fingers)… but I most certainly enjoyed the things she cut with it!
 Today, my kitchen wouldn’t feel complete without one.